Sandy Hook Victim's Father Wins Defamation Suit, Alex Jones Sanctioned

 In a separate defamation lawsuit against conspiracy theorist and InfoWars owner Alex Jones, took a strange turn on Tuesday when a Connecticut judge sanctioned the web-show host for what she called a despicable tirade against the attorney representing the families of victims of the school shooting.

-During his show on Friday, Jones launched into a five-minute profanity-laden tirade claiming he was the target of a malware attack that planted child pornography on the InforWars servers.
+During his show on Friday, Jones launched into a five-minute profanity-laden tirade claiming he was the target of a malware attack that planted child pornography on the InfoWars servers.
 He accused Christopher Mattei, who is representing the families in their suit against Jones, of instigating the alleged attack.

 "We all know who did it," Jones, who was accompanied by his lawyer Norm Pattis, said.